tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 I encourage you to watch the presentation of the framework [@Def Con 30 - Taking a Dump in the Cloud](https://www.youtube.com/watch?v=GpZTQHLKelg) for an onveriew of the framework, its foundations and a demo by the author.

 TeamFiltration has 3 main modules: enumeration, spraying and exfiltration.
 Let's dive into the inner-workings...

+## A brief on logs used in this article

+We will focus on the main Azure AD logs and the Microsoft 365 Unified Audit Log (UAL) to observe logging events related to usage of TeamFiltration.
+In our case, these logs are ingested into Microsoft Sentinel, but any SIEM or log concentrator could be used.
+You can also directly browse the logs from the Microsoft Entra portal or from Defender 365 portal for instance.

+**Azure AD Logs**
+- Sign-in Logs: interractive logins attempts
+- Non-interractive Sign-in Logs: non-interractive logins attempts

+Audit, Service principal, Provisionning or managed identity logs will not bring any value in this context.

+**UAL**
+- OfficeActivity (if using Microsoft Sentinel)

 ## A note on Fireprox